 Crews continued to recover bodies for the rest of the year.

-Beyond the heartbreak of their suffering, the miners’ survivors constituted the first great test of the state’s new workers’ compensation law.
-In May 1917, the state industrial commission ruled that the accident required $147,650 in compensation.
+Beyond the heartbreak of their suffering, the miners’ survivors constituted the first significant test of the state’s new workers’ compensation law.
+In May 1917, the State Industrial Commission ruled that the accident required $147,650 in compensation.
 Dependents of U.S. citizens received $2,500, the equivalent of up to three years’ salary, while non-citizens received $800.
 Deceased miners without dependents were awarded a burial expense of $75.

-In September 1919, James Dalrymple, Colorado State Mine Inspector, issued an order prohibiting key-locked safety lamps in Colorado’s underground coal mines.
-Afterward, only safety lamps that could be lighted by an igniter without taking the lamp apart could be used.
+In September 1919, James Dalrymple, Colorado State Mine Inspector, ordered the prohibition of key-locked safety lamps in Colorado’s underground coal mines.
+Afterward, only safety lamps that an igniter could light without taking the lamp apart could be used.

 But, hard times for Hastings were not yet over.
 The final casualty of the Hastings mine explosion was the Hastings mine and the town itself.
 By November 1917, seven months after the explosion, the mine was only partially worked, and production had dropped dramatically.
 The company spent almost $128,000 in clearing up and reopening the mine but produced just 74,000 tons in 1917, and it never fully recovered.
 The Hastings mine had averaged 169,000 tons per year from 1913 through 1916, with peak production of 218,000 tons in 1916.

-In 1920 a new development called Hastings No. 5 extracted 73,000 tons, but oil production began to lessen the amount of coal used by the railroads.
+In 1920, a new development called Hastings No. 5 extracted 73,000 tons, but oil production began to lessen the amount of coal used by the railroads.
 By 1923, only 7,049 tons were extracted from the mine.
-The mine was then closed and the portal sealed with concrete.
+The mine was then closed, and the portal was sealed with concrete.

 The final cleanup of the site was completed in 1952, and the railroad tracks were removed.
-In February 1963, the Denver Post reported of Hastings: “a long row of dilapidated coke ovens and the foundations of a few old buildings are all that remain at the disaster site.
+In February 1963, the Denver Post reported on Hastings: “A long row of dilapidated coke ovens and the foundations of a few old buildings are all that remain at the disaster site.
 Not even a wooden sign marks the location on the dusty road.”

-Today, only a few buildings, concrete foundations, and a row of deteriorating coke ovens remain.
+Only a few buildings, concrete foundations, and a row of deteriorating coke ovens remain today.
 A granite monument to the 121 men who died in the 1917 explosion marks the site.

 The old townsite is located about 16 miles northwest of Trinidad, Colorado.
 Take I-25 North to Exit 27, and travel west on County Road 44 about three miles.
 Visitors will pass the Ludlow Memorial on the north side of the road and Ludlow’s ghost town on the south before reaching the Hastings townsite.